mmarder96/tetris/README.md

 # Tetris
 A java implementation of the popular game Tetris.

-This project was created as a part of my introduction to Java programming course at UVM
+This project was created as a part of my introduction to Java programming course at UVM using JavaFX.